 Since the beginning, man has been spinning the wheel of blame.
 The moment sin found a crack in God’s perfect creation it immediately seeped in and brought not just instant spiritual death, but also a life-long battle with pride, self-justification, and irresponsibility.
 You know the story well.
 If not, read it in Genesis 3.
 As soon as God demanded an account, Adam spun the wheel and the blame fell on Eve.
 Then Eve spun the wheel and the blame fell on the serpent.
 Who knows, maybe if the serpent had been given the chance, it too would have spun the wheel.
 And who do you think it would have blamed?
 God?

 Since then, the world has been in chaos and man continues to spin the wheel of blame.
-The problem with blaming others (culture, the church, society, the devil, evil in the world, etc.) is that when we do this we are actually giving away all our power and authority on a silver platter.
+The problem with blaming others (culture, the church, society, the devil, politicians, evil in the world, etc.) is that when we do this we are actually giving away all our power and authority on a silver platter.

 When we fail morally and/or ethically and spin the wheel of blame we are just looking for someone or something else to take responsibility for our actions.
 The worst part is that we then sit and wait for change to occur.
 Unfortunately, the waiting can last a lifetime because change can only occur from where it originated.
 However, what would happen if instead of reaching for the wheel of blame we would actually step back and take a minute to do what David did when he cried out to God in Psalm 139?